Yeomen Warders: Current duties

 In 2018, there were 37 Yeomen Warders and one Chief Warder.
-At one time, they were primarily guards but more recently, their role is mainly ceremonial; they have become greeters and guides for visitors, as part of their 21 duties.
+At one time they were primarily guards, but more recently their role is mainly ceremonial; they have become greeters and guides for visitors, as part of their 21 duties.

 All Yeoman Warders are retired members of the armed services.
 To be appointed, one must be "a former Warrant Officer, class 1 or 2, (or the equivalent rank in other services) and in exceptional circumstances, a Staff Sergeant" from the Royal Navy, British Army, Royal Air Force, or Royal Marines; must have earned the Medal for Long Service and Good Conduct (or the Naval or RAF equivalent); and must have served for 22 years in the regular armed services.
 Until 2009, sailors were ineligible to become Yeomen Warders.
-This was because sailors of the Royal Navy—unlike soldiers, marines, and airmen—swear an oath of allegiance to the Admiralty rather than the monarch personally.
+This was because sailors of the Royal Navy—unlike soldiers, marines, and airmen—swear an oath of allegiance to the Admiralty rather than the monarch personally, this was changed however following the Armed Forces Act 2006.
 In 2009, sailors became eligible to join the Yeoman Warders after Queen Elizabeth II consented to a petition from the Governor of the Tower to allow Royal Navy senior ratings to serve.

 The Yeomen Warders and their families live in tied accommodation inside the fortress, paying council taxes and rent.
 Most also have a home outside the grounds in order to have a break from their work environment.
 The Yeoman Warders Club is a pub exclusively for the Warders and for their invited guests.
 They must own a home outside the fortress to occupy when they retire.
 Some of the accommodation dates back to the 13th century.
 The community of the Tower of London is made up of Yeoman Warders and their families, the Resident Governor and officers, a chaplain and a doctor.

 Yeomen Warders participate in the Ceremony of the Keys each night.

 On 1 July 2007, Moira Cameron became the first female Yeoman Warder.
 In 2009, three male warders were suspended, accused of bullying Cameron; two were dismissed and one was re-instated following the month-long investigation.

-In December 2018, the yeomen, members of the GMB union, staged walkouts of several hours in protest of planned changes to their pension benefit scheme, the first such action since 1963.
+In December 2018, alongside other employees of Historic Royal Palaces, the yeomen staged walkouts of several hours in protest of planned changes to their pension benefit scheme, the first such action since 1963.

 In July 2020, Historic Royal Palaces (HRP), the charity that looks after the Tower of London, announced a compulsory redundancy order following losses in tourist revenue from the COVID-19 lockdown.
 This included the first ever Yeomen Warder redundancies.
 Compulsory redundancies were avoided, but five warders took voluntary redundancy.

+As of July 2025, the Chief Yeoman Warder is former RAF serviceman Paul Langley and the Yeoman Gaoler is John Donald, who served with the King’s Royal Hussars.